-application for 1915(c) HCBS Waiver: Draft MO.041.00.00 - Jul 01, 2020 Page 58 of 138 i.
+State to discover/identify problems/issues within the waiver program, including frequency and parties responsible i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.

 Missouri Medicaid Audit and Compliance (MMAC) notifies the provider in writing immediately when problems are discovered.
-MMAC forwards a copy of the notification letter to the MO HealthNet Division (MHD) and the Department of Health and Senior Services (DHSS) when actions are taken against a provider.
+MMAC forwards a copy of the notification letter to MO HealthNet Division (MHD) and the Department of Health and Senior Services (DHSS) when actions are taken against a provider.
 Remediation may include recoupment of provider payments or termination of provider enrollment.
 MMAC monitors the provider for compliance.
 Information is provided to MHD and DHSS regarding the problems identified, remediation actions required and changes made by the provider to come into compliance.
 This information is tracked and trended to ensure problems are corrected.